Configuring

 You have an active Redis server.
 For more information on setting up an external Redis server, see the

-Redis official documentation
+Redis official documentation.

 Procedure

-Add the following code to your app-config.yaml
+Add the following code to your app-config.yaml file:

-7.2.
+useRedisSets: true7.2.
 Configuring Redis Cache in Red Hat Developer Hub

 7.2.1. useRedisSets

-option lets you decide whether to use Redis sets for key management.
-By default, this option is set to true
+The useRedisSets option lets you decide whether to use Redis sets for key management.
+By default, this option is set to true.

-When useRedisSets
+When useRedisSets is enabled (true):

 - A namespace for the Redis sets is created, and all generated keys are added to that namespace, enabling group management of the keys.